The 3 Methods To Start A Fire With Sticks Are…

 But let me ask you this;

-“Do you always have a lighter with you?
-Have you ever forgotten to pack one?
-Did it get confiscated by TSA airport security?”
+• “Do you always have a lighter with you?

 The truth is:

-Matches get wet, lighters run out of fluid, and both are notorious for going missing when you most need them.
+And both are notorious for going missing when you most need them.

-Learning how to start a fire with wood is not a survival skill you want to be forced to use.
+Learning how to start a fire with wood is not a skill you want to be forced to use.

-Being able to start a fire, build a shelter, and craft survival weapons from natural raw materials is powerful.
+Being able to start a fire, build a shelter, and craft survival weapons from raw materials is powerful.

-These skills are useful for survivalists, campers, hikers, backpackers, hunters, anglers, or folks who enjoy a long weekend at a remote log cabin.
+• or folks who enjoy a long weekend at a remote log cabin

 ↓ How to Start a Fire in a Survival Situation